Proton Holdings: 2000s

 In July 2002, Proton announced that a factory in Iran was going operational by next month to manufacture cars from knock-down kits in Borujerd in a partnership with Zagross Khodro.

-On 7 July 2004, Proton purchased a 57.57% stake in MV Agusta S.p.A. of Italy, valued at €70 million.
-Proton failed to reverse the misfortunes of MV Agusta and sold the marque to Gevi S.p.A. in December 2005 for €1, with Gevi assuming the €139.44 million debt carried over from MV Agusta.
+In July 2004, Proton purchased a 57.57% stake in MV Agusta S.p.A. of Italy, valued at €70 million.
+Proton sold the marque to Gevi S.p.A. in December 2005 for €1.
+Gevi assumed the €139.44 million debt carried over from MV Agusta.

 The second generation Proton Persona, the successor to the Proton Wira saloon.

-The latter half of the 2000s marked Proton's comeback in the domestic market, with its vehicle sales growing a total of about 37 percent from 2006 to 2011, significantly above total passenger car sales growth of about 10 percent.
-The comeback was spearheaded by the Proton Persona saloon launched in August 2007, the long-overdue replacement for the best-selling but ageing Proton Wira saloon.
-The Persona was based on an extended version of the 2004 Proton GEN•2 hatchback platform and shared most of its components and external appearance.
-The Persona successfully sold 19,840 units in the first three months following its launch.
+The company's sales grew around 37 percent from 2006 to 2011.
+The growth was supported by the launch of the Proton Persona in August 2007, the long-overdue replacement for the best-selling but aging Proton Wira saloon.
+The Persona was designed as an extended version of the 2004 Proton Gen-2 hatchback platform and shared most of its components and external appearance.
+The Persona sold 19,840 units in the first three months after its launch.